A Look Into How Set Decorators Influence Product Placement On Set

 6. What kind of preparation would you recommend for someone looking to enter your field?

-DH: I would say being an assistant, being an art department production assistant so that you get kind-of the grand scheme of the department.
-I always recommend that people start at the bottom because I worked in a lot of different departments and they’ve all informed me for my own job.
-I think that some people come into it from interior decorating and it’s so very different and there’s so many other components – even editing or lighting, things that you wouldn’t completely understand.
+DH: I would say being an assistant, being an art department production assistant so that you get kind of the grand scheme of the department.
+I always recommend that people start at the bottom because I worked in a lot of different departments and they’ve all informed me about my own job.
+I think that some people come into it from interior decorating and it’s so very different and there are so many other components – even editing or lighting, things that you wouldn’t completely understand.

 7. Where do you search for inspiration for your sets?